glozow/bitcoin-notes/test_framework_intro.md

 (don't forget to `make` before expecting changes to be reflected in functional tests).
 For the most part, you will likely spin up a TestNode and use its interfaces (i.e. RPC) to verify behavior of nodes.
-If you want more fine-grained control over what your node is doing (e.g. you want it to ignore messages or have some specific malicious behavior), you want to use a mininode.
+If you want more fine-grained control over what your node is doing (e.g. you want it to ignore messages or have some specific malicious behavior), you want to use a mininode (aka p2p).

 ### Mininodes or P2PConnections
 Mininodes refer to simplistic peers (we don't want to call them "nodes" because they aren't created from bitcoind and